Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

    - In the **Delegated permissions** section, select the **User.Read** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button at the bottom.

-##### Configure the  uwpApp app (UWP-App-calling-MSGraph) to use your app registration
+##### Configure the  UWP App (UWP-App-calling-MSGraph) to use your app registration

 Open the project in your IDE (like Visual Studio) to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `active-directory-dotnet-native-uwp-v2\MainPage.xaml.cs` file
 1. Find the line ```private const string ClientId = "[Application Id pasted from the application registration portal]"`` ` and replace the existing value with the application ID (clientId) of the  `UWP-App-calling-MSGraph` application copied from the Azure portal.

 1. (Optionally): Enable Windows Integrated Authentication when using a federated Azure AD tenant